 Why would HubSpot suspend someone from sending email?

-We hate "suspending" our customers, we prefer to think of it as simply hitting the pause button.
-If a customer generates high bounce or spam complaint rates it can impact their ability to reach their subscribers next time around.
+We hate "suspending" our customers.
+We prefer to think of it as simply hitting the pause button.
+If a customer generates high bounce or spam complaint rates on an email, it can impact their ability to reach their subscribers next time around.
 Our deliverability team intervenes as early as possible and coach our customers on best practices.

 What is a suspension?

-If we see too many hard bounces, spam complaints, or direct complaints to our abuse desk we may temporarily halt more email from being sent.
+If we see too many hard bounces, spam complaints, a blacklisting, or direct complaints to our abuse desk we may temporarily halt more email from being sent.

 A suspension does not mean that you are a spammer.
 Suspensions are not punishments.
 We're not trying to hinder your marketing efforts, it's so we can help you remain successful in your email marketing.